Funeral costs in Western Australia: a coastal banksia path at dusk

 25-year grant of right of burialaround $2,620 to $2,730

 Total cemetery cost for a metro Perth burial: approximately $4,316 to $4,424 (interment plus 25-year grant).
-This is before any memorial, plaque, or ongoing maintenance fees.
+The MCB cremation fee of $1,422 is GST inclusive and effective 1 July 2026.
+These figures are before any memorial, plaque, or ongoing maintenance fees.

 The 25-year grant: what WA families need to know